DominikMarciniszyn/ts-redis-example/README.md

 # ts-redis-example

-This is simple Redis client written in Typescript and Python.
-The Python version needs to be finished.
-The client has got options which I needed.
+This is simple Redis client written in Typescript.
+The client has got few options:
+- add to redis cache
+- remove from redis cache
+- check if the key exists in redis cache
+- read value from redis cache

 ## How to run
 - Install the package via ```npm install``` command